LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** N/A

-### &lt;pregenerate_leaks&gt;

-**Data type:** Boolean

-**Default input:** True

-**Description:** If set to True, leaks will be generated prior to running the simulations.
-This can be used to test a set of program simulations with the same leaks and the same sites.
-This can reduce modelling uncertainty when comparing two programs with a limited number of simulations, especially from very large leaks.

-If enabled, the leaks will be stored locally in /inputs/generation after running (this also enables users to share leaks used to test programs, which enhances transparency and reproducibility).
-On subsequent simulations the user will be prompted to use the stored data or to regenerate.
-At this time, input parameters are not checked, therefore the user should generate new leaks after changing input parameters.

-**Notes on acquisition:** N/A

-**Notes of caution:** N/A

 ### &lt;preseed_random&gt;

 **Data type:** Boolean

 **Default input:** False

 **Description:** If set to True, a time series of daily random integers will be created, and passed into each program, where each program within a simulation set receives the same time series.
 Then within each day of the simulation, the numpy and random seeds are set using the daily integer.
-This ensures that the output values will be the same in identical programs regardless of the stochastic nature of the software.
+This ensures that the output values can be duplicated and the same throughout the same program.

 **Notes on acquisition:** N/A